 To adopt the following TP, section 10.1 of 38.213

-If a UE is not provided higher layer parameter ra-SearchSpace for Type1-PDCCH common search space, the association between monitoring occasions for Type1-PDCCH common search space and the SS/PBCH block index is the same as the association of monitoring occasions for Type0-PDCCH common search space as described in Subclause 13.
+If a UE is not provided higher layer parameter ra-SearchSpace for Type1-PDCCH common search space set, the control resource set and the association between PDCCH monitoring occasions for Type1-PDCCH common search space set and the SS/PBCH block index are same as the control resource set and the association of PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.

 Agreements: